TabularEditor/TabularEditorDocs/te3/views/user-interface.md

 > [!NOTE]
 > Tabular Editor generally only prompts for object deletion when multiple objects are selected, or when there are dependencies to the object(s) being deleted.
 Object deletion can be undone by using the **Undo** option (CTRL+Z).

-- **Select all**: Selects all text in the currently active document, or all objects belonging to the same parent within the TOM Exporer.
+- **Select all**: Selects all text in the currently active document, or all objects belonging to the same parent within the TOM Explorer.
 - **Code assist**: This option is available when editing DAX code.
 It provides a shortcut to various code assist features relevant for editing DAX code.
-See [DAX editor](dax-editor.md#code-assist-features) for more information.
+See [DAX editor](xref:dax-editor#code-assist-features) for more information.

 ## View